Doctoral Internship in Health Service Psychology

 Individual Therapy

-Counseling & Psychological Services offers mental health services in the form of brief individual treatment on a session-limited basis.
+Counseling & Psychological Services offers mental health services in the form of brief individual treatment .
 Counseling services are short-term and time-limited to maximize service provision to a wide range and large number of students.
-Most students who request counseling services are served appropriately and sufficiently within the current session limit; however, interns have the opportunity to carry several clients for more extended treatment when deemed treatment appropriate within the scope of our clinical setting.
+Most students who request counseling services are served appropriately and sufficiently within the brief model; however, interns have the opportunity to carry several clients for more extended treatment when deemed treatment appropriate within the scope of our clinical setting.

 Group Therapy

 The Group Psychotherapy training component is a major focus of the Doctoral internship and is based upon the idea that we learn best through mentored apprenticeship.
-Interns will be assigned to one of four currently running process groups that they will co-lead with the Group Psychotherapy Coordinator for the year long internship with the goal of developing expertise in group leadership, member selection, co-therapy and other aspects of group psychology as it relates to clinical practice.
-In addition, interns will have the opportunity to join with other Center staff as co-therapists in a variety of counseling, psycho-educational and process groups that are offered each semester at the Center.
-Interns will participate in the weekly Group Therapy Supervision and Administration Meeting, the monthly Doctoral Seminar on Group Psychology as well as participate in various consultation opportunities on campus with the Group Psychotherapy Coordinator.
+Interns will be assigned to one of four currently running process groups that they will co-lead with the Group Coordinator or one of our Certified Group Psychotherapists (CGP).
+Interns co-lead this group for the entire yearlong internship with the goal of developing expertise in group leadership, member selection, co-therapy and other aspects of group psychology as it relates to clinical practice.
+In addition, interns will have the opportunity to co-lead an additional group with another member of the FSU CAPS staff following the fall semester of the internship year.
+Further, interns will participate in Group Supervision of Group Therapy and the Group Administration Meeting on a weekly basis with the Group Coordinator in addition to the monthly Doctoral Specialty Seminar on Group Psychotherapy.
+Interns will also be able to engage in various consultation opportunities on campus with the Group Coordinator.

 Couples Counseling

 Couples counseling is offered when appropriate.
 Client partners and spouses who are not FSU students are ineligible for individual services; however, they may be treated in conjunction with an eligible student.
-Interns who are interested typically have no difficulty in finding couples with whom to work.
+Interns who are interested are encouraged to co-lead with an experienced licensed staff member.

 Consultation

 Staff and interns regularly provide consultation to the university community.
-Interns are often involved in providing consultation and/or presentations to University Housing, the Victim Advocate Program, Office of Accessibility Services, the Eating Disorder Treatment Team, Greek Life, the Center for Global Engagement, and programs developed to support first generation college students and underserved populations (CARE-Center for Academic Retention and Enhancement).
-Counseling & Psychological Services also has contact with Thagard Student Health Center and other departments of the Division of Student Affairs, the FSU Police, the Crisis Management Unit, Tallahassee area hospitals, human services agencies, and private practitioners.
+Interns are often involved in providing consultation and/or presentations to University Housing, the Victim Advocate Program, Office of Accessibility Services, the Eating Disorder Treatment Team, Sorority and Fraternity Life, the Center for Global Engagement, and programs developed to support first generation college students and underserved populations (CARE-Center for Academic Retention and Enhancement).
+Counseling & Psychological Services also has contact with University Health and Wellness and other departments of the Division of Student Affairs, the FSU Police, the Medical Response Unit Tallahassee area hospitals, human services agencies, and private practitioners.

 Typical Week